tom-lord/regexp-examples/README.md

 Extends the Regexp class with the method: Regexp#examples

-This method generates a list of (some\*) strings that will match the given regular expression
+This method generates a list of (some\*) strings that will match the given regular expression.

 \* If the regex has an infinite number of possible srings that match it, such as `/a*b+c{2,}/`, or a huge number of possible matches, such as `/.\w/`, then only a subset of these will be listed.